Devils–Rangers rivalry: 1995: Devils win Stanley Cup

 When both teams won the Stanley Cup in their respective seasons, the Stanley Cup was awarded on their side of the Hudson River (Rangers won at Madison Square Garden in 1994, the Devils at the Meadowlands in 1995).
-The Devils did not have home ice advantage during their Finals.
-In fact, they were the first team to win the Stanley Cup without having home ice advantage in any of the four rounds of the playoffs.
+The Devils did not have home ice advantage during their Cup Final.
+In fact, they were the first team to win the Stanley Cup without home ice advantage in any of the four rounds of the playoffs.

 1997 playoffs

 The third Devils–Rangers playoff series occurred just three years later.
-The Rangers, led by Mark Messier, Wayne Gretzky, Brian Leetch, and Mike Richter, eliminated the Devils in the 1997 Eastern Conference Semifinals, winning four games in a row after losing Game 1.
-In game 5, Adam Graves scored an overtime wraparound goal to give the Rangers the series win.
+The Rangers, led by Mark Messier, Wayne Gretzky, Brian Leetch, and Mike Richter, eliminated the Devils in the 1997 Eastern Conference semifinals, winning four games in a row after losing game one.
+In game five, Adam Graves scored an overtime wraparound goal to give the Rangers the series win.
 New Jersey was limited to just five goals in the five-game series, including two shutout losses.